franklin113/LTC-Timecode-Generator/README.md

 # LTC-Timecode-Generator
+The LTC Timecode Generator provides cue list building and playback.
+You can build lists of timecode ranges to run on command.

+Audio device settings are easily accessable as a draggable panel.
+A global audio output toggle at the top allows for easy on/off.

+The application also allows for a great deal of customizability- you can easily change the look of the UI via the Look Settings.

 To begin using this tool, create a new playlist (file->New) and add new cues.
 (New Cue Button)

+# Features
+- dfsa

 ## Release History -